deven-org/telemetry-functions/doc/CONTRIBUTE.md

 ### Data Events

 telemetry-functions operates on the basis of event objects.
-An event object (_DataEvent_) can be created either automatically by Github, manually, or by a Cronjob.
+An event object (_TriggerEvent_) can be created either automatically by Github, manually, or by a Cronjob.
 Event objects represent a specific event that occurred, such as a pull request.
 Regardless of how it is created, event objects are sent to the endpoint URL provided by Netlify.

 ### Event Signatures